AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 Defining a Selector
 ^^^^^^^^^^^^^^^^^^^

 A selector is a recursive function.
-It has a single implicit `this` argument that represents the current node.
-A selector has an implicit top level `Match expression`_ matching on `this`.
+In the body of the selector, there is a binding from ``this`` to the current node.
+A selector has an implicit top level `Match expression`_ matching on ``this``.

 .. note:: The principle of selectors is more general than nodes, but is for the moment only usable with an ``this`` argument that is of type node.